Rules & Regulations

 - Vehicles - Drive only on designated roads.
 At the Galbreath Preserve, all vehicles must be 4-wheel drive and no vehicles are allowed during rain due to the ruggedness of the terrain.

 - Parking - Park only in designated parking areas.
 At the Osborn Preserve the designated area is the upper parking lot.
 At the Galbreath Preserve, entrance parking is inside a locked gate immediately to the right of the main gate.

 - Group Leader Communication - Ensure that all members of your group are aware of and abide by rules, regulations, and safety.

-- Publications - Acknowledge SSU Preserves in publications and written materials and provide copies to the Preserves Director.
+- Publications - Acknowledge the Center for Environmental Inquiry in publications and written materials and provide copies to the Center Director.

 - Use Fees - Use fees are charged for the following activities.
-Please make checks payable to SSU Preserves and deliver to Preserve staff on the day of your event.
+Please make checks payable to the Center for Environmental Inquiry and deliver to Center staff on the day of your event.

 Do not disturb research equipment.
 When the project is completed, equipment must be removed.

 - Collecting and Other Disturbances - To protect environmental processes and ongoing educational and research activities, do not disturb or remove animals, plants, rocks, human artifacts, flags, posts or other markers without an approved application that describes the proposed activity.

 - Research and Education Equipment: Remove all materials brought to the Preserve (unless written approval is granted).

 - Campfires - Fires are not allowed at the Osborn Preserve.
 At the Galbreath Preserve, permits for campfires in designated campfire areas may be requested from the Preserve Director during the rainy season (November to May).